CalArts Statement of Current Policy

 Title IX Coordinators

 Title IX of the Education Amendments of 1972 is a federal law that prohibits sex discrimination in education.
 Sex discrimination includes sexual harassment, sexual assault and sexual exploitation.
-CalArts has designated Charmagne Shearrill, the Chief Human Resources Officer (661-253-7838, email@example.com, Room A210) to serve as its Title IX Coordinator, and Travis Greene, the Dean of Students Affairs (661-253-7891, firstname.lastname@example.org, Room A207) and Kim Russo, Associate Provost for Academic Affairs (661-222-2785, email@example.com, Provost Office) as the Deputy Title IX Coordinators.
+CalArts has designated Charmagne Shearrill, the Chief Human Resources Officer (661-253-7838, email@example.com, Room A210) to serve as its Title IX Coordinator, and Travis Greene, the Dean of Students Affairs (661-253-7891, firstname.lastname@example.org, Room A207) and Kim Russo, Associate Provost for Faculty Affairs and Student Success (661-222-2785, email@example.com, Provost Office) as the Deputy Title IX Coordinators.
 These Title IX Coordinators are available to receive reports of sex discrimination at CalArts, including sexual harassment, sexual assault, and sexual exploitation, to discuss questions or concerns relating to the investigation of complaints received, reporting and complaint procedures, and education and training opportunities across campus.
 Information concerning Title IX can also be obtained from the Office for Civil Rights, U.S. Department of Education (415-486-5555, firstname.lastname@example.org, 50 Beale Street, Suite 7200, San Francisco, CA 94105-1813).